Anagha221b/ML-Project/README.md

 The code starts by loading the energy dataset from a CSV file into a pandas DataFrame.
 This is the standard way to ingest tabular data in Python for data analysis and machine learning.

+2. Outlier Removal (remove_outliers() function):

+A custom function remove_outliers is defined to identify and remove outliers from specified numerical columns using the Interquartile Range (IQR) method.
+For each specified column:
+The first quartile (Q1) and third quartile (Q3) are calculated.
+The IQR (Q3 - Q1) is computed.
+Lower and upper bounds are determined as Q1 - 1.5 * IQR and Q3 + 1.5 * IQR, respectively.
+Data points outside these bounds are filtered out, effectively removing the outliers.